alfred0496/alx-system_engineering-devops/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-0×01-git read me
+Git clone read me
 - 🌱 I’m currently learning ...software engineering
 - 👯 I’m looking to collaborate on ...github
 - 🤔 I’m looking for help with ...git